 Health Insurance Requirement

-- Underwritten by a insurance corporation having a A.M.
-Best rating of "A-" or above, an Insurance Solvency International, Ltd. (ISI) rating of "A-" or above, a Standard and Poor's Claims-Paying ability rating of "A" or above, a Weiss Research, Inc. rating of B+ or above.
+2. and Underwritten by an insurance corporation with an A.M.
+Best rating of "A-" or above, an Insurance Solvency International, Ltd. (ISI) rating of "A-I" or above, a Standard and Poor's Claims Paying Ability rating of "A-" or above, or a Weiss Research, Inc. rating of B+ or above; or

-- Or, backed by the full faith and credit of the government of the exchange visitor's home country.
+3. Backed by the full faith and credit of the government of the exchange visitor's home country; or

-- Or, Part of a health benefits program offered on a group basis to employees or enrolled student's by a designated sponsor.
+4. Part of a health benefits program offered on a group basis to employees or enrolled students by a designated sponsor; or

-- Or, offered through or underwritten by a federally qualified Health Maintenance Organization (HMO) or eligible Competitive Medical Plan (CMP) as determined by the Halth Care Financing Administraiton of the U.S. Department of Health and Human Services.
+5. Offered through or underwritten by a federally qualified Health Maintenance Organization or eligible Competitive Medical Plan as determined by the Centers for Medicare and Medicaid Services of the U.S. Department of Health and Human Services.